 Once you have this data there are a number of things you can do with it.
 Some examples:

 You choose.
 We enable you to set the data licence that you want for each survey at the time of survey creation.
 We offer a choice of most common open and closed data licences or any other specific licence that you may use.
 If you plan to use the data outside of Geodesignhub, you must attribute this data using the following: © survey.geodesignhub.com contributors and link it to this page.

 When you upload data to a geosurvey, you remain the copyright holder of your data, but you grant certain rights to Geodesignhub.
 Some contributors additionally release their contributions to the public domain.
 We enable anonymous submissions and do no profiling or user tracking so it is not possible to link a submission with a individual.

 Whether the data is downloadable and how and under what licences and permitted use is decided by you.
 Data is provided via our API but you will need basic programming skills to access it.
 For downloads in other common formats e.g. Geopackage, GeoJSON, CSV, Excel etc. you must contact your survey administrator to get a copy.
 This is something that will be developed in the future.

+During initial development we used to call the product Geoforage and they were eventually integrated into Geodesignhub.
 The inspiration comes from the Orangutan who forages for food in the jungles of Borneo and Sumatra.
 Orangutans are among the most intelligent primates and are known to use a vareity of sophisticated tools.
-They are also critically endangered, consider supporting a cause that helps them.
+Orangutans are also critically endangered, consider supporting a cause that helps them.